sous-chefs/certificate/README.md

 end
 ```

-Here are some examples using custom data_bag type.
+Here is an example using custom data_bag type.
 This allows you to use your own data bag structure for certs making it easier to use with exsting data bag solutions.
+Node attributes or data bag can be used.

+The below will retrieve cert, key and chain from data bag `custom_data_bag` and create.

 ```ruby
 certificate_manage "custom_cert" do